When isometry and equivalence for skew constacyclic codes coincide: Applications

 Thus if two rings are $(\de,\sigma)$-isometric, or $(\de,\sigma)$-equivalent, then they are isometric, and if they are $(\de,\sigma)$-equivalent then they are equivalent.
-Moreover, this definition captures all of the possible Hamming-weight preserving isomorphisms between these algebras, making it the correct notion of equivalence between codes.
+Moreover, this definition captures all of the possible Hamming-weight preserving isomorphisms between these ambient rings, making it the correct notion of equivalence between codes, as the isometries $G_{\tau,\alpha,k}: \mathbb{S}_{t^\de -a}\to \mathbb{S}_{t^\de -b}$ preserve the dimension of the codes as well.
+This seems counterintuitive if $k>1$ so let us give a clarifying example.